siddiq0611/curvetopia/readme.md

 - **Straight Lines**: Detect and process straight lines within curve data.
 - **Circles & Ellipses**: Identify curves where all points are equidistant from a center or curves with two focal points.
 - **Rectangles & Rounded Rectangles**: Distinguish between sharp-edged and rounded rectangles.
-- **Regular Polygons & Star Shapes**: Identify polygons with equal sides and angles and star shapes with radial symmetry.
+- **Regular Polygons & Star Shapes**: Identify polygons with equal sides and angles, and star shapes with radial symmetry.

 ### 🔹 Symmetry in Curves
 - Detect and fit Bézier curves to points exhibiting reflection symmetry, focusing on closed shapes.